-8. STANDARDS ISSUED BUT NOT YET EFFECTIVE
+7. STANDARDS ISSUED BUT NOT YET EFFECTIVE

-There are several standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's interim condensed financial statements.
-In the opinion of the Board, these standards will clearly not impact the Fund.
-The Fund intends to adopt these standards, if applicable, when they become effective.
+There are several standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's financial statements.
+The Fund has not yet undertaken an assessment to determine the potential impact on the amounts reported and disclosures to be made under the new standards.
+The Fund intends to adopt these standards on their respective mandatory effective dates, if applicable.
+The following is a summary of new and revised IFRSs that have been issued but are not yet effective: